Group Inference in High Dimensions with Applications to Hierarchical Testing: Simulation Study and Real Data Application

 \subsection{Highly correlated covariates}

 Here, we consider the setting where the regression vector is relatively sparse but a few variables are highly correlated.
-We generate the regression vector $\beta$ as $\beta_1=\beta_3=\delta$ and $\beta_j=0$ for $j\neq 1,3$ and we generate the covariance matrix as follows,
+We generate the regression vector $\beta$ as $\beta_1=\beta_3=\delta$ and $\beta_j=0$ for $j\neq 1,3$ and we generate the covariance matrix as follows: $\Sigma_{ij}=0.8$ for $1\leq i\neq j\leq 5$ and $\Sigma_{ij}=0.6^{|i-j|}$, otherwise.
 There exists high correlations among the first five variables, where the pairwise correlation is $0.8$ inside this group of five variables.
 In contrast to the previous simulation setting in Section \ref{sec: sim dense}, we do not generate a large number of non-zero entries in the regression coefficient but only assign the first and third coefficients to be possibly non-zero.
-We test the group hypothesis generated by the first five regression coefficients,
+We test the group hypothesis generated by the first five regression coefficients, $ H_{0,G}: \beta_{i}=0 \; \text{for} \; i\in G, \; \text{where} \; G=\{1,2,\ldots,5\}. $ We vary the signal strength parameter $\delta$ over $\{0,0.2,0.3\}$ and the sample size $n$ over $\{250,350,500\}$.